ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use.md

   - calls
   - videos

+Remember that, like email, instant messages are part of your work, and that the MOJ monitors them.
+Messages are subject to Freedom of Information, data retention, and privacy considerations.

 Instant messaging tools include [Slack](https://slack.com/), [Skype](https://www.skype.com/en/), [Yammer](https://www.yammer.com/), and some others.
 This document refers to Slack, but applies to all instant messaging within the MOJ.

-Remember that, like email, instant messages are part of your work.
-The MOJ monitors messages.
-Messages are subject to Freedom of Information, data retention, and privacy considerations.

-You must use Slack in an acceptable way.
+These aspects mean that you must use Slack in an acceptable way.
 This guidance provides extra points to bear in mind when using Slack.
 Start by reviewing the general information in the MOJ Acceptable Use guidance, [here](https://intranet.justice.gov.uk/guidance/security/it-computer-security/acceptable-use/).

 ## Classified information